basisai/vault-k8s-helper/README.md

 ## Kube Config

-The following template for Kube Config would work well:
+The following template for Kube Config would work well.

+### GKE

 ```yaml
 apiVersion: v1